bholmesdev/bholmesdev/src/routes/index/page.md

 <div markdown>

-I asked around the dev community to udnerstand how people learn best, and I found a variety of approaches from written documentation to recorded code-alongs.
+I asked around the dev community to understand how people learn best, and I found a variety of approaches from written documentation to recorded code-alongs.
 So, I tried to make a bootcamp that was the best of _all_ worlds, incorporating video activites, written code samples, and in-person workshops to create one **mega resource** for becoming a MERN stack sorcerer 🔮

 We've been teaching this material at the [Bits of Good student org](https://bitsofgood.org) for 2 semesters now, so we've had a lot of time to work out the kinks.
 Click through to find our videos, resources, and project templates 100% free!
 A huge thanks to Andre Hijouay for creating the incredible v1 of the bootcamp, Max Karpawich for our lovely backend materials, and James Wang for contributing + teaching 😁